Curriculum Policy - Senior School

 Pupils who have English as a second language are given specialist support if parental approval is received.
 Specialist teaching is also available for pupils with special educational needs, such as dyslexic pupils.

-In Year 7 and Year 8 the pupils follow the Pre-Senior Baccalaureate framework of individual subject knowledge and skills, alongside core skills of leadership, communication, collaboration, independence, thinking and learning and reviewing and improving.
+In Year 7 and Year 8 the pupils develop their character skills, developing core skills of leadership, communication, collaboration, independence, thinking and learning and reviewing and improving.

 The majority of lessons are taught in mixed ability form groups.
 The timetable follows a 5 x 1 hour period day, 25 periods per week, and the curriculum structure at Key Stage 3 is as follows: